Open innovation and collaboration in the supply chain – if well managed – can bring the following benefits:

 0 of 1 Vragen answered correctly

 You have reached 0 of 0 point(s), (0)

 0 verslag(en) in afwachting (mogelijke punt(en): 0)

-There are a lot of ways to introduce new ideas on the market.
-Which of the following ways are applicable for your future situation?
+There are a lot of ways to introduce new ideas to the market.
+Which of the following ways are noticable in your future work environment?

 Access to new markets and additional income